National Association Opposed to Woman Suffrage: Virginia Association Opposed to Woman Suffrage

 A group, the Virginia Association Opposed to Woman Suffrage (VAOWS) formed in Richmond in March 1912 and affiliated with NAOWS.
 Jane Rutherford served as the president of VAOWS.
 Local branches in different cities formed by 1913 and the organization distributed anti-suffrage literature.
 In 1915, VAOWS helped raise money for the Belgian Relief Fund during World War I. By May 1917, VAOWS had doubled in size and continued to grow through 1918.
 Around 8,000 women had signed up with the anti-suffrage cause in Richmond by 1919.

 Like the Texas Association Opposed to Woman Suffrage, VAOWS also suggested that race riots, the black vote and women's suffrage were connected.
 In a sponsored editorial published in The Richmond Times-Dispatch on September 2, 1919, VAOWS exclaimed, "Race riots will increase if there is more politics between the races and if women are mixed up in politics!"
 One anti-suffragist in Virginia said it would be harder to keep Black women from the polls than Black men saying that Black women were "exempt from fear and physical consequences."

 VAOWS also threatened that if women were given the vote, it would lead to socialism.
 Linking socialism to women's suffrage brought class issues into the debate on the vote for women.
 Virginia had already worked to disenfranchise Black voters, poor white voters, and Republicans in 1902.
 VAOWS worked to make sure that this supremacy over the poor and over differing political ideologies was maintained.
-VAOWS appealed to state's rights as a means to oppose federal oversight of their voting practices.
+VAOWS appealed to states' rights as a means to oppose federal oversight of their voting practices.